DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/README.md

 A mod for Owlcat's Rogue Trader cRPG.
 Replaces the flat holographic disc in the inventory and character creation screens with a classic tabletop-style miniature base.

 ## Overview
 This mod adds a selection of tabletop-style miniature bases that replace the holographic disc that characters stand on in the inventory and character creation screens.
 Several different variants are provided, selectable via the mod manager.
-Additionally, you can also optionally disable the green scanline VFX and floating servoskull in these screens.
+You can also optionally disable the green scanline VFX and floating servoskull in these screens.

 ## Installation
 This is an Owlmod, made using the Unity template supplied by Owlcat.
-Currently the game has a bug that prevents Owlmods from working.
-To fix this, you ***must*** install the Unity Mod Manager-based mod [MicroPatches](https://github.com/microsoftenator2022/MicroPatches/releases) by microsoftenator2022.
-You can install it manually or via [ModFinder](https://www.nexusmods.com/warhammer40kroguetrader/mods/146).
+In order to properly load custom assets, you ***must*** install the Unity Mod Manager-based mod [MicroPatches](https://github.com/microsoftenator2022/MicroPatches/releases) by microsoftenator2022.
+You can install it manually or via [ModFinder RT](https://www.nexusmods.com/warhammer40kroguetrader/mods/146).

-Use [ModFinder](https://www.nexusmods.com/warhammer40kroguetrader/mods/146) to install the mod automagically.
+Use [ModFinder RT](https://www.nexusmods.com/warhammer40kroguetrader/mods/146) to install this mod automagically.

 Alternatively, to install the mod manually, first make sure you have run the game at least once.
 Download the archive and extract it into: